arivan-amin/Clean-Architecture-Microservices/README.md

 - **Centralized Logging & Distributed Tracing**: Using Loki and Tempo.
 - **Database Migrations**: Using Liquibase.
 - **Dockerized Deployment**: Using Docker and Docker Compose.

 ---

+## Clean Architecture Implementation Layers

+Services in this app implements strict architectural boundaries enforced by ArchUnit rules that cause failing unit tests when violated.
+In each service there are 3 layers:

+### Core

+- contains only business logic, entities, command/queries.
+- Persistence(JDBC, JPA, NoSql) or spring code are not allowed in this layer.
+- This is the most inner layer, it shouldn't know anything about the other layers.
+- Any access or references to classes in the other 2 layers will cause unit test failure.

+### Storage

+- Contains only classes related to data persistence, JPA, JDBC or any other data storing mechanism belongs to this layer.
+- Only calls to persistence classes are allowed.
+- Spring configs and web classes doesn't belong here.
+- This is the second inner layer, it can access the Core layer.
+- Any access or references to classes in the Application layer will cause unit test failure.

+### Application

+- Spring beans,web classes live here.
+- It can access both previous layers since this is the most outward layer.

+---